Our mission and approach

 The Algonauts Project is a free and open challenge to predict brain activity during visual perception (website).
-We provide brain data and invite participants to determine how their preferred computational model compares to other models in a benchmark of predicting this data.
+We provide brain data and invite participants to determine how their computational models compare to each other in a benchmark.
 Open challenges have played an important role in accelerating research fields such as robotics and computer vision.
 We believe that open challenges such as the Algonauts Project have the potential to benefit cognitive neuroscience similarly.

 Approach 3.2: Model development and testing